-Generally, businesses that have a detailed budget, management accounts and cash flow packages are more profitable.
-But here is what the farming experts say:
+Generally, businesses that have a detailed budget, management accounts, and cash flow packages are more cost-effective.
+But here are what farming experts say:

-- It by virtue of the associated management accounts (what actually happens on the field and in the business) gives you a strong financial control of your business.
+- By virtue of the associated management accounts (what actually happens on the field and in the business), a budget gives you a strong financial control of your business.

-- It should clearly identify the cash needs for the business and most importantly drives the cash flow.
+- A farm budget should clearly identify the cash needs for the business and most importantly what drives the cash flow.

-- It allows you to produce a more accurate forecast for the business as it can be updated as a ‘LIVE’ budget forecast as the season progresses and more is known of costs, yield potential and sales prices.
+- A planned budget allows you to produce a more accurate forecast for the business as it can be updated as a “live” budget forecast as the season progresses and more is known of costs, yield potential, and sales prices.

-- It allows you to accurately plan all the resources needed to service the business for the harvest year and is a huge aid when ordering inputs.
+- Accounting for the flow of income and expenses allows you to accurately plan all the resources needed to service the business for the harvest year and is a huge aid when ordering inputs.

-- A well-structured budget always impresses the Bank, it provides an important part of the financial detail required when applying for a loan and generally makes the whole process of negotiating with banks run smoother, with a higher likelihood of getting your application accepted
+- A well-structured budget always impresses the bank, it provides an important part of the financial detail required when applying for a loan.
+It generally makes the whole process of negotiating with banks run smoother, with a higher likelihood of getting your application accepted.

-Farm owners are in the farming business normally with one big goal to earn the profit.
+Farm owners are in the farming business normally with one big goal — to earn profit.
 After all, this is what doing business is about.
-However, with a little input, eAgronom users and farm stakeholders can now also see the important metrics that help to minimise risks and secure profits even in stress conditions.
+However, understanding the important metrics in your financial flows can help minimise risks and secure profits even in stressful conditions.

 Today, grain producers receive income from two main sources, selling the produced grain and various EU subsidies.
 EU subsidies cannot be guaranteed for the future, so the aim should be to attempt to budget so that the business is profitable without this addition.
 In fact, multiple eAgronom users have already been profitable without EU subsidies for multiple years in a row and continue to grow their profits.

-To note, not all the crops are sold on the market but can be used as seeds in the next harvesting season or as feed for your own livestock.
-Nevertheless, we recommend putting a price tag (market value) for these crops as well, as in the end, the production is an important part of your annual output whether you sell it or use it for your own use.
-This allows for accurately comparing crop production costs and Gross Margins.
+To note, not all the crops are sold on the market but can be used as seeds in the next harvesting season or as feed for your livestock.
+Nevertheless, we recommend putting a price tag (market value) for these crops as well.
+In the end, the production is an important part of your annual output whether you sell it or use it for your own.
+This allows for accurately comparing crop production costs with gross margins.